Thalassemia and Hemoglobinopathy Evaluation

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-1. Thalassemia/Hemoglobinopathy Information Sheet (Supply T358) in Special Instructions
+1. Thalassemia/Hemoglobinopathy Patient Information Sheet (Supply T358) in Special Instructions

 2. New York Clients-Informed consent is required.
 Please document on the request form or electronic order that a copy is on file.
 An Informed Consent for Genetic Testing (Supply T576) is available in Special Instructions.